hatfieldlibrary/dspace_migration_python/README.md

 ## Metadata

 ### CONTENTdm
-For CONTENTdm, two classes configure the program output.  `CollectionConfig` contains dictionaries that define how individual CONTENTdm collections (e.g. as specified in the Dublin Core source field) will be processed.
-The `FieldMap` class contains mapping between the CONTENTdm record and DSpace Dublin Core and Local metadata fields.
+For CONTENTdm, two classes configure the program output:
+* `CollectionConfig` contains dictionaries that define how parent CONTENTdm collections will be sorted into smaller collections based on item metadata (e.g. as specified in the Dublin Core source field).
+* The `FieldMap` class contains mapping between the CONTENTdm record and DSpace Dublin Core and Local metadata fields.

 ### Existdb
 Extracting metadata from METS is slightly more complex.
 Data extraction is based on elements, attributes and attribute